-The Tactical Athlete Performance Pyramid
+Tactical Athlete Performance Pyramid: A Training Hierarchy

-Most training systems ask the wrong question.
+Most tactical training systems ask the wrong question.

 They ask: How hard can I push?